Integrating DNS Forwarding Proxy Service (DFP) into a Security Policy (2816)

 Task 2: Testing Security Policies against DNS Forwarding Proxy

-• In the lab environment, provision the VM testing-linux with a static IP address (with the command sudo set-network-static-bloxone) to reach the NIOS-X servers.
+• In the lab environment, provision the VM testing-linux with a static IP address (use the command: sudo set-network-static-bloxone) to reach the NIOS-X servers.

 • Use the testing-linux VM to perform DNS lookups against the oph1.techblue.net server.